-The Compang does not have a fixed dividend policy.
-The form, frequency and amount of future dividends decalred will depend on earnings, general financial position, results of operation, capital requirements, cash flow, general business condition, or development plans and other factors as our directors may, in their absolute discretion, deem appropriate.
+The Company does not have a fixed dividend policy.
+The form, frequency and amount of future dividends declared will depend on earnings, general financial position, results of operation, capital requirements, cash flow, general business condition, or development plans and other factors as the Directors may, in their absolute discretion, deem appropriate.